 - Limitation – Integration issues are not detected in this stage, modules may work perfectly on isolation but can have issues in interfacing between the modules.

-- Integration testing is the testing of a group of related modules.
+- Integration testing is the second level testing in which we test a group of related modules.

-- It aims at finding interfacing issues between the modules.
+- It aims at finding interfacing issues b/w the modules i.e. if the individual units can be integrated into a sub-system correctly.

-- System Testing is the level of testing where the complete integrated application is tested as a whole.
+- It is the level of testing where the complete integrated application is tested as a whole.

 - It aims at determining if the application conforms to its business requirements.